The law and processes of school organisation – England

 Schools can also close or amalgamate.
 The law and regulations specify the process to be followed for community, voluntary and foundation schools and who must be consulted.
 Broadly speaking, the consultation process is strict for these three types of schools, while for Academies and Free Schools the process is much weaker – much as set out in the previous sections (in addition there are general legal requirements on consultations established through case law).

-Research conducted by the British Humanist Association has found that where a school is to close, it is much more likely to be proposed to be a school without a religious character than a faith school.
+Research conducted by Humanists UK has found that where a school is to close, it is much more likely to be proposed to be a school without a religious character than a faith school.
 Similarly, where schools are to amalgamate, if one of the two schools is a faith school, the result is essentially certain to be proposed to be a faith school.
 This is often because the Dioceses have a very powerful say in such consultations and can protect their existing schools.
 However, there is still an opportunity for you to advocate that your area should not permit more discrimination than has previously been possible.